 To establish a new connection for the incoming supply or gate metering point, or to carry out any subsequent upgrades to the incoming supply, you will need to lodge a connection of load application.
 This allows us to determine the method of supply and any specific terms and conditions of connection.

-The establishment and operation of the network connection point for the embedded network is consistent with a single occupancy site, however the NMI will have an embedded network parent code registered with AEMO and if the embedded network operator has embedded customers wishing to have retailer of choice these will also have on-market child NMIs.
+The establishment and operation of the network connection point for the embedded network is consistent with a single occupancy site, however the National Meter Identifier (NMI) will have an embedded network parent code registered with the Australian Energy Market Operator (AEMO) and if the embedded network operator has embedded customers wishing to have retailer of choice these will also have on-market child NMIs.
 Endeavour Energy will register the embedded network parent code with AEMO.
-On-market child NMI’s will be issued by Endeavour Energy when requested by the retailer following registration and normal NMI allocation processes.
 On-Market child NMI’s will be linked to the parent code NMI.

 A typical embedded network may contain all or some of the following components: